 No food or drink is allowed in the hallways or classrooms unless there is a special event or party.
 All food and drink brought from home for lunch should be stored in the appropriate container and not taken out until the designated lunch or break time.
-Water is acceptable at all times in all classrooms.
+Water is the only drink acceptable in all classrooms.